 Here are other Joy drivers:

 - joy arises from the idea of creating productive ideas that make a positive societal contribution

-- joy at work sparks from creating strong bonds with team members and business leaders
+- joy at work sparks from creating strong bonds with team members, business leaders, and possibly the business owner

 - leaders who incorporate meaningful efforts to make employees feel heard

 - palpable joy stems from believing one's work

 In addition to the drivers outlined above, team experiences also correlate with joy at a significant level.
 For example, your worker would feel more joy when co-workers celebrate shared success.